Korean Empire: 1898–1904

 Even though the Independence Club was banned, reforms were not stopped and the Gwangmu Reform continued.
 Conservative or left of center Politicians such as Min Young-hwan, Han Kyu-seol, Yi Yong-ik, Shim Soon-taek, Yun Ung-nyeol, and Shim Sang-hun led the reforms.
 Among these ministers, Yun Ung-nyeol.
 Yi Yong-ik and Shim Sang-hun were hated by the former members of the Independence Club.
 These officials tried to reform the country conservatively.
 The new cabinet formed with conservative politicians wanted to strengthen the power of the emperor.
 This required more taxes from the citizens.
-As a result, many minor taxes that were abolished by Gabo Reform were revived.
+As a result, many minor taxes that were abolished by Kabo Reform were revived.
 These increased taxes enabled the Imperial Government to be rich enough to perform reform.